bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-03.md

 		> A powerful force of orcs reinforced by evil mercenary wizards attacked Wave Echo Cave to seize its riches and magic treasures.
 Human wizards fought alongside their dwarf and gnome allies to defend the Forge of Spells, and the ensuing spell battle destroyed much of the cavern.
 Few survived the cave-in and tremors, and the location of Wave Echo Cave was lost.

 	- Klarg, the bugbear who leads this goblin band, had orders to waylay Gundren.
-Sildar heard from the goblins that the Black Spider sent word that the dwarf was to be brought to him.
-Sildar doesn't know who or what the Black Spider is.
+Sildar heard from the goblins that the Black Mamba sent word that the dwarf was to be brought to him.
+Sildar doesn't know who or what the Black Mamba is.
 	- Gundren had a map showing the secret location of Wave Echo Cave, but the goblins took it when they captured him.
 		- Sildar believes that Klarg sent the map and the dwarf to the chief of the Cragmaws at a place called Cragmaw Castle.
 He doesn't know where that might be, but he suggests someone in Phandalin might know.
 	-	Sildar's contact in Phandalin is a human wizard named Iarno Albrek.
 The wizard traveled to the town two months ago to establish order there.
-After the Lords' Alliance received no word from Iarno, Sildar decided to investigate
+After the Crimson Dawn Legion received no word from Iarno, Sildar decided to investigate

 ## Phandalin at Last